ystaraid/ystaraid/README.md

 ## 🌟 About Me

 Hello!
 I’m a student at **Chung-Ang University**, majoring in **Art & Technology**.
-I have a deep passion for exploring the intersection of **art and engineering**, and I love creating meaningful, immersive experiences.
+I have a deep passion for exploring the intersection of **art and technology**, and I love creating meaningful, immersive experiences.

 ### 🎨 Interests & Hobbies
 - **Technology**: Fascinated by **electronics**, **robotics**, and **coding**.
 I enjoy problem-solving in fields like **mechanical engineering**, **math**, and **physics**.